CabosManuel/CabosManuel/README.md

 <!-- LEFT CONTENT TEXT ---------------------------- -->
 <!-- Currently working ============================================ -->
 ### 🔭 I'm currently looking for a job
-Backend Developer with over 3 years of professional experience implementing ideas and requirements for Ecommerce clients using various technologies and tools. 👉 My [**LinkedIn**](https://www.linkedin.com/in/cabos-manuel/).
+Backend Developer with over 3 years of professional experience implementing ideas and requirements for Ecommerce clients using various technologies and tools.

 I have worked on a variety of projects, ranging from large-scale to smaller implementations, including:
 - **IBM HCL Commerce** (Java, JSP, and SQL DB2).